 Who were they made for?

-This medallion centers around a lute player flanked by two figures, one of whom holds the braided specter and flask of the Umayyads, while the other holds a fan.
-Presumably the man with the specter and flask symbolizes the Umayyad Caliph, and the figure with the fan, the Abassids.
+This medallion centers around a lute player flanked by two figures, one of whom holds the braided scepter and flask of the Umayyads, while the other holds a fan.
+Presumably the man with the scepter and flask symbolizes the Umayyad Caliph, and the figure with the fan, the Abassids.

 The pyxis was probably cut from the cross-section of an elephant’s tusk and it was adorned in highly specific, royal iconography.
 There are also traces of inlaid jade.
 Jade and other precious and semi-precious stones were used in the decoration of these boxes.

-Remember, Islamic art is not strictly speaking aniconic (aniconic = the absence of human figures).
+Remember, Islamic art is not strictly speaking aniconic (the absence of human figures).
 Human and animal figures played a vital part in iconography.
 We see them here in this pyxis, which some scholars (including those at the Louvre), have interpreted as expressing the political authority and legitimacy of Umayyad Caliphs (as opposed to the Abbasid Caliphs, who ruled in Baghdad).

 Another medallion shows lions attacking two bulls.
 As in Arabic poetry, these lions symbolize the victorious (in this case, perhaps the Umayyads).